Chrysosplenium iowense Rydb.

 Conservation / Management

-Chrysosplenium iowense is very rare in this state, in part, because suitable habitat is extremely limited and habitat alteration is a threat to the populations.
-Maintaining the boreal microhabitat conditions required by this species is key to plant survival.
+Chrysosplenium iowense is very rare in this state, in part because suitable habitat is extremely limited and habitat alteration is a threat to the populations.
+Maintaining the boreal-like microhabitat conditions required by this species is key to plant survival.
 Some populations consist of only a few individuals and may not be viable.
-Even the largest population occupies less than 250 m² (300 yd.²) and is very susceptible to disturbance.
+Even the largest population occupies less than 250 m² (300 sq. yd.) and is very susceptible to disturbance.
 Livestock grazing has degraded several populations.
-In addition to grazing, threats include trampling by hikers, removal of adjacent forest canopy, construction of roads (especially logging roads), and disruption of the subterranean cold air and moisture system.
-An emerging challenge at a larger scale is that this species may suffer local habitat impacts from global climate change.
+In addition to grazing, threats include trampling by hikers, removal of adjacent forest canopy, construction of roads, and disruption of the subterranean cold air and moisture system.
+An emerging challenge at a larger scale is that this species may suffer local habitat impacts from global climate change (Levsen and Mort 2008).

 Conservation Efforts in Minnesota